-Service/Servlet Activation Recommendations Cisco SOAP-CDRonDemand Service You can activate the Cisco SOAP-CDROnDemand Service only on the first server, and it requires that the Cisco CDR Repository Manager and Cisco CDR Agent services are running on the s server.
+Service/Servlet Activation Recommendations Cisco SOAP-CDRonDemand Service You can activate the Cisco SOAP-CDROnDemand Service only on the first server, and it req that the Cisco CDR Repository Manager and Cisco CDR Agent services are running on the server.
 For Unified Communications Manager Release 12.x and later releases, CDR onDemand Ser is not enabled by default.
 If you want to enable the CDR onDemand service, the service she be activated manually.
-Execute the following command at the root level to activate the CDI onDemand service: /usr/local/cm/bin/soapservicecontrol2.shCDRonDemandServiceCDRonDemanddeploy8 Cisco CAR Web Service You can activate the Cisco CAR Web Service only on the first server, and it requires that th Cisco CAR Scheduler service is activated and running on the same server and that the CDR Repository Manager service also is running on the same server.
-Database and Admin Servic es Cisco AXL Web Service Following installation, Cisco AXL Web Service is enabled by default on all cluster nodes.
+Execute the following command at the root level to activate the CDI onDemand service: /usr/local/cm/bin/soapservicecontrol2.shCDRonDemandServiceCDRonDemanddeploy8 Cisco CAR Web Service You can activate the Cisco CAR Web Service only on the first server, and it requires that the Cisco CAR Scheduler service is activated and running on the same server and that the CD Repository Manager service also is running on the same server.
+Database and Admin Service es Cisco AXL Web Service Following installation, Cisco AXL Web Service is enabled by default on all cluster nodes.
 C recommends that you always leave the service activated on the publisher node.
 This ensures you are able to configure products that are dependent on AXL, such as Unified Provisionin Manager.
 Based on your needs, you can activate or deactivate the service on specific subscriber node Cisco Unified Serviceability under Feature Services.
 Cisco Bulk Provisioning Service You can activate the Cisco Bulk Provisioning Service only on the first node.
-If you use the I Administration Tool (BAT) to administer phones and users, you must activate this service.
+If you use the Administration Tool (BAT) to administer phones and users, you must activate this service.
 Cisco UXL Web Service This service performs authentication and user authorization checks.
 The TabSync client in C IP Phone Address Book Synchronizer uses the Cisco UXL Web Service for queries to the C Unified Communications Manager database.
-If you plan to use the Cisco IP Phone Address Book Synchronizer, you must activate this ser on one node, preferably publisher.
+If you plan to use the Cisco IP Phone Address Book Synchronizer, you must activate this set on one node, preferably publisher.
 If you are not using Cisco IP Phone Address Book Synchron then Cisco recommends that you deactivate this service .
-By default, this service is deactiva Cisco Platform Administrative Web ServiceYou must activate this service if you plan to use a Cisco Prime Collaboration server to manage upgrades, switch version, restart or readdress operations.
-Plat Web Service (PAWS) allows SOAP communication between the Call Mana Collaboration Deployment (PCD).
-If you have more than one node in the clust this service on each server in the cluster.
+By default, this service is deactivated the company of the compa Cisco Platform Administrative Web Service You must activate this service if you plan to use a Cisco Prime Collaboration Deployment (Perserver to manage upgrades, switch version, restart or readdress operations.
+Platform Administrative Web Service (PAWS) allows SOAP communication between the Call Manager and Prime Collaboration Deployment (PCD).
+If you have more than one node in the cluster, you must active this service on each server in the cluster.
 Cisco TAPS Service Before you can use the Cisco Unified Communications Manager Auto-Register Phone Tool, must activate this service on the first node.
-When you create dummy MAC addresses for th Cisco Unified Communications Manager Auto-Register Phone Tool, ensure that the Cisco I Provisioning Service is activated on the same node.
-Performance and Monitorin g Services Cisco Serviceability Reporter Activate on only the first node.
-Note The service only generates reports on the first node even if you activate the service on other nodes.
+When you create dummy MAC addresses for th Cisco Unified Communications Manager Auto-Register Phone Tool, ensure that the Cisco Provisioning Service is activated on the same node.
+Performance and Monitorin g Services Cisco Serviceability Activate on only the first node.
+Reporter Note The service only generates reports on the first node even if you activate the service on other nodes.